The Boy with the Leaking Boot: Statues in the United States

 Among the earliest statues is that in Sandusky, Ohio, where it stood in front of the Porter House hotel on the shore of Lake Erie.
 The original zinc statue was brought from Germany in 1876 by a prominent local couple, Mr and Mrs Voltaire Scott.
 After cyclone damage and several incidents of vandalism, the statue was moved to the lobby of the local City Hall, and a replacement bronze was installed in a fountain in Washington Park.

 In Helena, Montana, a statue stood in front of the "Natatorium", built in 1889 and housing the then-largest indoor plunge pool in the world, as part of the Broadwater Hotel complex.
 The statue is now in the former First National Bank Building on Last Chance Gulch in the town.

-One of the statues was erected in Courthouse Park in Fresno, California in 1895.
+One of the statues was erected in Courthouse Park in Fresno, California, in 1895.
 It was a drinking fountain, funded by public subscription organised by Sergeant Nichols of the Salvation Army.
 Tin cups hung from the statue, and the pipes were cooled by blocks of ice.
 The statue was purchased from the J. L. Mott Iron Works of New York.
 The statue was moved, vandalised and repaired on various occasions, recast in bronze in 1947, and again recast in 1995.
 It is currently in the Fresno County Plaza on Tulare Street.

-The statue erected in 1895 in Stevens Point, Wisconsin, had a similarly chequered existence, being damaged by a horse-drawn vehicle in 1910 and thereafter cared for by the local fire department, outside whose station he stood with various incidents of damage and restoration including being decapitated in 1998 (the head was handed in to the police three days later).
+The statue erected in 1895 in Stevens Point, Wisconsin, had a similarly chequered existence, being damaged by a horse-drawn vehicle in 1910 and thereafter cared for by the local fire department, outside whose station he stood with various incidents of damage and restoration including a major restoration in 1989 after vandalism and subsequent fund-raising, and being decapitated in 1998 (the head was handed in to the police three days later).
 A concrete casting of the statue was made and erected in 2009.
 The original statue, restored, was in 2010 still in the possession of the fire department and it was reported that "An idea which seems to be gathering support is to install him in a glass case inside Fire Station #1."